 But if you cope with stress in a similar way every time, and these traits are causing ongoing problems in your life, a mental health professional may reach the diagnosis of a personality disorder.

-But to actually receive the diagnosis, you would have to show all or almost all of the traits that characterize that disorder.
-Also, these traits would cause you a great deal of distress and problems in your life.
+To actually receive the diagnosis, you would have to show all or almost all of the traits or symptoms that characterize each personality disorder.

 These difficulties affect: